brianary/scripts/README.md

 PowerShell Scripts
 ------------------
-- **Add-Xml.ps1**: Insert XML into an XML file as a child of an XPath-specified node.
+- **Add-XmlElement.ps1**: Insert an XML element into an XML document as a child of a node found by Select-Xml.
 - **Connect-Database.ps1**: Creates a SqlConnection from a connection string name, server name, or connection string, and opens it.
 - **ConvertFrom-EscapedXml.ps1**: Parse escaped XML into XML and serialize it.
 - **ConvertFrom-XmlElement.ps1**: Converts named nodes of an element to properties of a PSObject, recursively.